rosulek/vamonos/api/widget-graph.md

  * **background** :: *Object* -- optional

     an image to use as the background of the graph.
 Args come in as an object `{ source: STRING, callback: OPTIONAL-FUNCTION }`.
-If callback is provided, it must be a function taking a d3 selector.
+If callback is provided, it must be a function taking a d3 selector.You can specify seperate images for edit and display mode by providing an object such as `{ display: { source: STRING, callback: OPTIONAL-FUNCTION } edit: { source: STRING, callback: OPTIONAL-FUNCTION }`